 Every state is a little different.
 Therefore, defendants are advised to retain counsel in both the demanding and asylum states to fight extradition and ensure that their rights are being upheld.

 For questions about the extradition process or to confidentially discuss your case with one of our Colorado criminal defense attorneys, do not hesitate to contact us.
-For cases in California or Nevada, please see our pages on California extradition laws and Nevada extradition laws.
+For cases in California or Nevada or Arizona, please see our pages on California extradition laws and Nevada extradition laws and Arizona extradition laws.

 We represent clients in and around Denver, Colorado Springs, Aurora, Fort Collins, Lakewood, and several nearby cities.

 - CRS 16-19-104 (Form of Demand); Layher v.
 Van Cleave, (1970) 171 Colo.
 465, 468 P.2d 32.